vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Vṛṣaketana, Bhakṣyapriya and Gaṇeśa, Meghanāda, Ganeśvara. //19//

 These \[gods\] have three eyes, the face of an elephant; they are like the rising sun.
 They hold in their hands the noose and the hook and make the gestures of granting wishes and of fearlessness.
-They are accompanied by their *śaktis* . //20// One must place them on the body as one does for the imposition of the *mātṛ kā* , O Dear One\!
+They are accompanied by their *śaktis* . //20// One must place them on the body as one does for the imposition of the *mātṛkā* , O Dear One\!

 *vighneśo vighnarājaś ca vināyakaśivottamau* /

-*vighnakṛ d vighnahartā ca gaṇarā ḍ gaṇanāyaka ḥ * //14//
+*vighnakṛd vighnahartā ca gaṇarā ḍ gaṇanāyaka ḥ * //14//

 *ekadanto dvidantaś ca gajavaktro nirañjana ḥ * /

-*kapardavān dīrghamukha ḥ śa ṅkukarṇo vṛ śadhvaja ḥ * //15//
+*kapardavān dīrghamukha ḥ śa ṅkukarṇo vṛśadhvaja ḥ * //15//

 *gaṇanātho gajendraś ca śurpakarṇas trilocana ḥ * /